wymli/makex/README.md

   - a file can contains as many functions as you want
   - we will load the whole file before `exec cmd`

+## Debug

+you can run with `-v` to show debug logs.
+The contents of the assembled shell file will also be displayed.